-Considering the perspective above, it is increasingly important that Major Banks fully recognize their expected roles, and the management personnel should make responsible and prompt business judgments to respond to sudden social and economic changes and to international regulatory reforms.
-In the meantime, Major Banks should formulate their business strategies for the medium to long-term covering the next 5-10 year period with accurate understandings of the various risks involved.
+Considering the perspective above, it is increasingly important that each financial institution fully recognizes their expected roles, and the management personal should make responsible and prompt business judgments to respond to sudden social and economic changes and to international regulatory reforms.
+In the meantime, financial institutions should formulate their business strategies for the medium to long-term covering the next 5-10 year period with accurate understandings of the various risks involved.